tongalumina/bioc4010/tut4/README.md

    cooridnate and FASTA format file from [RCSB](https://www.rcsb.org/structure/2r2o).

 ### PyMOl
+- You can get an educational version from [PyMOL.org](https://PyMOL.org/edu/?q=educational/)
 - Launch of the program:
   * search `PyMOL` in the Search Box, and choose/click on _Run command_  to
     invoke the program.